bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/conflict-resolution.md

 Try reading "I can't wait to go to work today"
 ...out loud like you are excited.
 Now try nervous.
 And mad.
 Isn’t it interesting how the same sentence can take on different meanings just based on the emotions you are using when talking?
-Now, say the sentence out loud emphasizing the word “I”.
-Next try emphasizing “work”.
-And “today”.
+Now, say the sentence out loud emphasizing the word “I".
+Next try emphasizing “work".
+And “today".
 See how the sentence means different things when you emphasize different words?

 ### Independent Practice